Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 For more information, you can visit the following links:

 Find information about your regulated profession or trade and the requirements for working in Ontario.

-Review descriptions of the registration process for several regulated professions and trades in Ontario.
+Review descriptions of several regulated professions and trades in Ontario.

 - Find a mentor

 Search for available mentoring or coaching programs designed to help you gain knowledge about your occupation and the Ontario workplace.

 Explore language training programs that help you communicate effectively in your occupation.

 As an internationally trained newcomer with a post-secondary degree and international work experience you can access help to obtain the licence or certificate required for your profession or trade in Ontario.